Catholic Activity: Holy Thursday Meal in the Home -- Remembering the Last Supper

 This a wonderful tradition to start in one's family.
 If things are rushed on Holy Thursday, move the meal sometime before Holy Thursday (Wednesday night, for example) so that the whole family can participate in imitating Christ at the Last Supper.

-The idea is serving foods reminiscent of the Passover meal as the Jews did in Egypt and Christ did in imitation of the Exodus, not in imitation of Judaic religion.
+The basic idea is serving foods reminiscent of the Passover meal as the Jews did in Egypt and Christ did in imitation of the Exodus, not in celebration of a Judaic religious ceremony.
 Elements of the Mass of the Lord's Supper are included to prepare us for participation at the Mass of the Lord's Supper.
 Incorporating the various senses in this meal really helps active participation, particularly for children.

 Holy Thursday is one of the biggest feasts in the Church year, since it commemorates the institution of Holy Orders and of the Holy Eucharist.
 Sunday-best should be worn by participants and the table should be beautifully decorated, with a white tablecloth (in imitation of the white vestments used at Mass) and even the good china and silver.
 For dessert (since this is a special feast day, no Lenten abstaining here), bake a cake in the shape of a lamb (there are numerous types of lamb molds available at craft stores or baking supply stores).
 Before or during the dinner, Exodus 12:1-20 is read —- the story of the first Passover.
 Then the New Testament reading about the Last Supper and the institution of the Eucharist is read from either Matt 26:17:30; Mark 14:12-26 or Luke 22:7-20.